rorywalsh/cabbage/Docs/markdown/reserved_channels.md

-# Reserved Channels
+# Reserved Channels and Macros

-Cabbage reserves several channels which are used to send information to Csound from either the host application, or from Cabbage itself.
-To retrieve info from any of these channels just use a chnget opcode.
+Cabbage reserves several channels and macros.
+These can be used to retrieve in Csound from either the host application, or from Cabbage itself.
+To retrieve info from a reserved channels use a chnget opcode, i.e, `SCsdPath chnget "CSD_PATH"`.
+A full list of reserved channels is given below.

+Cabbage also reserved the following macros which can be used to expand system directories when defined Cabbage widgets.
+For example, if you want a `filebutton` to open at a user sample folder within the user's music directory, you can pass the `#USER_MUSIC_DIRECTORY` macros to the populate identifier, i.e, `populate("*.wav", "#USER_MUSIC_DIRECTORY/MySamples")`.

+`#USER_HOME_DIRECTORY` - retrieves the full path of the user’s home directory.
+`#USER_DESKTOP_DIRECTORY` - retrieves the full path of the user’s Desktop directory.
+`#USER_MUSIC_DIRECTORY` - retrieves the full path of the user’s Desktop directory.
+`#USER_APPLICATION_DATA_DIRECTORY` - retrieves the full path of the user’s application directory.
+C:/Users/username/AppData on Windows, ~/Library on MacOS
+`#USER_DOCUMENTS_DIRECTORY` - retrieves the full path of the user’s application directory

 **CSD_PATH** This string channel will retrieve the full path to the current csd file.